 This collection of 6,000 items incorporates materials relating to the French exploration and settlement of the New World, as well as rare documents relating to Native Americans.
 The dichotomous nature of the collection reflects the two primary interests of Major Mallet: his French Canadian heritage and the integration of New World settlers with existing Native American settlements.
-In order to locate the books in the Mallet Collection, click on the following link: Edmond J. Mallet Collection.
+In order to locate the books in the Mallet Collection, please click here: Edmond J. Mallet Collection.

 The second donation was Major Mallet’s personal papers, including a group of photographs and papers from the late 1800s regarding life of American Indian children and adults who lived on Indian agencies and at missionary schools in Indian Territory.
 These resources were collected by Major Mallet while he was working as Indian Agent at Tulalip Agency in Washington Territory from 1876-1877.
 Mallet was later appointed Indian Inspector and Special Disbursing Agent in the summer of 1888 by President Grover Cleveland.
 As Inspector, Major Mallet visited and reported on conditions at one dozen Indian agencies and schools in the Dakota Territory, Oklahoma, and Nebraska.
 The majority of the photographs and documents in this collection are taken at the agencies and schools.
 Tribes include Tulalip, Cheyenne, Arapahoe, Genoa, Yankton Sioux and Rosebud.
 The materials are comprised of over 70 photographs and over 300 pages of documents.
 These documents include correspondence, agency documents and American Indian employment records.